 The effect of the light from a beauty dish is to create a contrasty light.
 It is useful in developing a dramatic effect.
 The soft, focused nature of this type of light creates a great wrap, with lovely soft shadow graduations – particularly flattering on the face.

-There are two types: the white and the silver coatings.
+There are two types: white and silver coatings.
 The white version delivers a softer and slightly more even light than its silver counterpart that brings more punch and contrast.

 Tips for using a beauty dish